A brief introduction to Uruguay residency and citizenship

 It doesn’t hurt either that the Uruguay feels like home to many, with its European influences, especially Italian – tango clubs, opera houses, orchestras and cafes.

-Punta del Estate, a 90 minute drive from the capital, Montevideo, is a favourite with foreigners.
+Punta del Este, a 90 minute drive from the capital, Montevideo, is a favourite with foreigners.
 It’s South America’s premier beach destination and a rich man’s playground with opportunities to sail, golf and dine the days away.

 Spanish is the official language in Uruguay, with very little English spoken around the country.
 The main areas you’ll find English are Montevideo and Punta del Este, especially at tourist spots like shopping centres and restaurants.